 Addressing the consequences of climate change without ignoring or harming people living in poverty

-People who are most vulnerable to the adverse consequences of climate change are the least responsible for its causes and have fewer means to protect themselves from it.
+People in poverty, who are most vulnerable to the adverse consequences of climate change are the least responsible for its causes and have fewer means to protect themselves from it.
 Cyclones and frequent droughts often hit the communities and countries where people in situations of poverty live.
 Floods due to rising sea levels force them to leave their homes and land.
 Soil salinization destroys their crops and ocean acidification threatens their livelihoods.

 Since COP 21 (the 21st United Nations Conference on Climate Change), ATD Fourth World has focused its advocacy on demanding that the mechanisms and provisions required by the Paris Agreement, adopted in 2015, take into account populations in situations of extreme poverty so that climate actions are also aimed at eradicating poverty.
 ATD has therefore partnered with other international NGOs to urge that the implementation rules of the Paris Agreement explicitly include human rights obligations to protect the most vulnerable populations.
 However, the final ‘Rulebook’ adopted at COP24 in Katowice, Poland, contains little rights-base language.